WiillyWonka/RecipesFinder/README.md

 * Must write number of issue (#number) you commit at first place

 For example: `"#12 update commit rules README.md"`
-* Use the present simple tense, imperative
+* Use the present simpe tense, imperative

 For example: `"add", not "added", "adds"`
 * Write first word with a small letter